G4Q95/AutoShortsWebApp/lightweight-refactoring-prompt.md

 - We need to minimize risk of breaking existing functionality
 - The plan focuses on high-impact, low-risk improvements

-## Current Approach
+## What I Need From You

-Please guide me through implementing the Week 1 tasks first:
+I'd like you to lead the implementation of the Week 1 tasks:

 1. Setup linting & formatting tools (Days 1-2)
 2. Remove redundant files (Day 3)
 3. Document current patterns (Days 4-5)

-For each task:
+For each task, please:
 - Explain what we're doing and why
-- Show the specific steps to implement the changes
+- Provide the specific steps to implement the changes
-- Provide the exact code/configuration changes needed
+- Include the exact code/configuration changes needed
 - Explain how to test the changes before committing
-- Help create clear commit messages for each step
+- Suggest clear commit messages for each step

 ## Safety Precautions

-As we implement these changes:
+As we implement these changes, please help me:
 - Verify each change individually before proceeding to the next
-- Make sure we back up any critical files before modifying them
+- Back up any critical files before modifying them
 - Keep changes small and focused
 - Test thoroughly after each change
 - Be ready to revert if anything breaks

-Let's start with the first task: setting up linting and formatting tools.
-Can you guide me through the process of adding ESLint and Prettier to the Auto Shorts Web App project?
+Please start by implementing the first task: setting up linting and formatting tools for the Auto Shorts Web App project.
+I'll follow your guidance to make these changes in my codebase.